For impact, invest in contraception

 Making choice possible makes an impact

 The impacts of contraception go beyond allowing an individual woman to avoid an unintended pregnancy.
-They ripple out to families, communities and entire countries—and there’s never been a better time to invest.
+UNESCO estimates that 132 million girls are out of school.
+One of the biggest barriers is lack of access to reproductive healthcare.
+In order to support girls and young women, we need to ensure that they have access to contraception, safe abortion, and other necessary reproductive healthcare services.
+The impact of which ripples out to families, communities and entire countries—and there’s never been a better time to invest.

 Today, there are 1.8 billion people between the ages of 10-24—the largest generation of young people in history.
 The vast majority of them live in developing countries.
 If given the opportunity to control their bodies and futures now, they can spur economic development, transform their countries, and create a better future for all of us.